awslabs/aws-iatk/docs/tutorial/examples/eb_testing.md

 description: Example to showcase how to use Listener to test a Rule on a given Event Bus
 ---

-This example shows how to use a "Listener" to test a Rule on a given Event Bus.
-A "Listener" is a "Test Harness" that Zion helps you create for testing event delivery.
+In this example, we use a "Listener" to test a rule on an Amazon EventBridge event bus.
+A "Listener" is a "Test Harness" that AWS CTK helps you create for testing event delivery.

 ### System Under Test

-In this example, we use AWS CDK to define the SUT.
+For this example, we use AWS CDK to define the System Under Test (SUT).
 The SUT consists of these resources:

-* an API Gateway Rest API (Entry Point)
+* An Amazon API Gateway REST API (Entry Point).
-* a Lambda Function (Producer)
+* An AWS Lambda function (Producer).
-* an Eventbridge Event Bus
+* An EventBridge event bus.
-* an Eventbridge Rule
+* An EventBridge rule.
-* a Lambda Function (Consumer), as a target of the Rule
+* A Lambda function (Consumer), as a target of the rule.

-When the Rest API receives a request, it invokes the Producer.
-The Producer then sends an event to the Event Bus, which then delivers the event to Consumer according to the Rule.
+When the REST API receives a request, it invokes the producer.
+The producer then sends an event to the event bus, which then delivers the event to the consumer according to the rule.

-We added some `CfnOutput` constructs to expose certain attributes from the SUT.
+We added some `CfnOutput` constructs to expose certain attributes from the System Under Test (SUT).
 These include:

-* the name of the Event Bus
+* The name of the event bus.
-* the URL of the API endpoint
+* The URL of the API endpoint.
-* the Eventbridge Rule name
+* The EventBridge rule name.
-* the Target ID in the Rule
+* The target ID in the rule.

 These values will be used during the tests.